Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Hump of Binder Parameter in Potts Models

 where $\left< \cdots \right>_g$ denotes the average on graphs.
 Similarly, we have the 4th moment as

 Therefore, in the graph representation, the Binder parameter is given by

 where $A[S] \equiv I_4[S]/(I_2[S])^2$.
 Equation~(\ref{eq:U42}) is the improved estimator of the Binder parameter.
-When we adopt Eq.~(\ref{eq:S}) for the local order parameter, $A[S]$ takes
+When we adopt Eq.~(\ref{eq:S}) for the local quantity, $A[S]$ takes

-The Binder parameters of the ferromagnetic $q$-state Potts model on the square lattice for various $q$ and system sizes are shown in Fig.~\ref{fig:binder}.
-While the Binder parameter is monotonic for $q=2$, humps appear for $q>2$ and become more significant for larger values for $q$.
-While the hump height seems to converge in the thermodynamic limit for $q=3$, the non-convergent behavior of $q=4$ prohibits a simple finite-size scaling analysis, as we discuss in more detail below.
+To investigate the behavior of the Binder parameters, we performed Monte Carlo simulations.
+In the following Potts model calculations, we adopted Swendseng-Wang algorithm~\cite{Swendsen1987}.
+After $10^4$ MCs, we observed for $10^5$ MCs.
+256 independent samples are averages for each run.
+Throughout the manuscript, the values of the Binder parameters are estimated by the jackknife resampling method.
+The scaling plots for Binder parameters for various $q$ and system sizes are shown in Fig.~\ref{fig:binder}.
+Exact values of critical temperature and exponents are used, where $\beta_c = \log(1+\sqrt{q})$ and $y_t = 1, 6/5,$ and $3/2$ for $q=2, 3,$ and $4$.
+While the Binder parameter is monotonic for $q=2$, humps appear for $q>2$ and become more significant for larger values for q$q$.
+While the hump height seems to converge in the thermodynamic limit for $q=3$, $q=4$ exhibits the non-convergent behavior of humps.

 As shown in Eq.~(\ref{eq:U42}), the improved estimator of the Binder parameter consists of two terms.
-We divide the Binder parameter into low and high temperature terms as
+We divide the Binder parameter into low- and high-temperature terms as

 where

 and